-For many students, living on campus is an exciting opportunity to enter into a close-knit life-long network of friends.
+For many students, living in dorms at the main campus or at one of SUM's cohorts is an exciting opportunity to enter into a close-knit life-long network of friends.
 In each of our beautiful residence halls, resident assistants are ready to make your on-campus living experience comfortable and fun!
-SUM offers dormitories for male, female, married students.
+The main SUM campus offers dormitories for male, female and married students.